2026 NCAA Division I Baseball Tournament: Everything You Need to Know

-The 64-team field for the 2026 NCAA Division I baseball tournament will be revealed on Monday, May 25 at noon ET on ESPN.
-Regionals begin Friday, May 29 at 16 sites, with super regionals the following weekend.
-The Men's College World Series (MCWS) starts Friday, June 12 at Charles Schwab Field Omaha in Omaha, Nebraska.
+The 64-team field for the 2026 NCAA Division I baseball tournament will be announced on Monday, May 25, at noon ET on ESPN.

 Tournament Format